shanthiachar18/Project-On-Linear-Regression-1/README.md

-# Predction Using Simple Linear Regression
+# Prediction Using Simple Linear Regression
 Implementation of simple linear regression to predict delivery time.
 # Objective
 Is to predict the delivery time using sorting time.